Bargaining is not acceptable anywhere or at any time in Munich.

 Emergency & Important Numbers

-Homosexuality is legal in Bavaria, but the scene, even in Munich, is tiny compared to, say, Berlin or Cologne.
-Homosexuality is widely accepted, and gays will experience no hostility in the capital.
+Homosexuality is widely accepted in Bavaria, but the scene, even in Munich, is tiny compared to, say, Berlin or Cologne.
+LGBT travellers will experience no hostility though.
 There are websites aplenty, but most are in German only.
 Try www.gay-web.de or, for women, www.lesarion.de.
 The Schwules Kommunikations und Kulturzentrum in the city centre is a gay information agency.
 Lesbians can also turn to Le Tra.

 Southern Germans are a pretty rigid bunch, with elderly people in particular expecting lots of set behaviour and stock phrases.
 It's easy to make a mistake, but the following should help you avoid red-faced moments.